 HORESTA is the business organisation for the Hotel, Restaurant and Tourism industry in Denmark with around 2,000 members.
 They are also the one that manages Green Key Denmark.

 Green Key Denmark not only works with the certification program but also aims at raising awareness and spreading information about sustainable tourism to both businesses as well as to the public to create more knowledge and interest within the area.

 The international steering committee is the board overseeing the system and the body that defines the guidelines, procedures and enacts all criteria.
 The day-to-day management is carried out by the international coordination, housed in the FEE secretariat in the Danish Outdoor Council.

 This composition of the group provides competent professional input to the development of the environment label and ensures autonomy from business interests.
-It is the steering committee that, among other things, determines, develops and controls the system’s underlying criteria.
-It is in charge of final approval of the businesses, which is done through an electronic approval procedure or over the course of two to three meetings held every year.
+It is the Jury that under the instuction of the international steering committee that determines, develops and controls the system’s underlying criteria.
+It is in charge of final approval of the businesses, which is done through an electronic approval procedure or over the two meetings during the year.